Teukuraja/Tugas_KP/dashboard-frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+---

+## Project Structure Overview

+- `src/`: Contains React source code including components, pages, assets, and styles.
+- `public/`: Static assets served by Vite.
+- `dashboard-backend/`: Backend server code and database.
+It is recommended to keep backend code separate from frontend for clarity.
+- Configuration files: `vite.config.js`, `tailwind.config.js`, `eslint.config.js`, `package.json`, etc.

+## Notes

+- The folders `Tugas_KP/` and `file Excel/` appear unrelated to the frontend project and should be moved outside the `dashboard-frontend/` directory to keep the project organized.
+- The CSS files `src/output.css` was removed as it was redundant.
+Use `src/index.css` and `src/App.css` for styling.
+- React components in `src/components/ui/` have been renamed to PascalCase for consistency.

+## Running the Project

+- Install dependencies: `npm install`
+- Run development server: `npm run dev`
+- Build for production: `npm run build`
+- Preview production build: `npm run preview`